When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 Among the fixed-rule benchmarks, the Quantity Threshold policy performs best on both metrics.
 This makes it the most relevant baseline for understanding CB's contribution.
 Figure~\ref{fig:CBvsQT} provides a detailed comparison between CB and Quantity Threshold across multiple performance dimensions, estimated using the Travel Time Predictor Model.

 The comparison reveals that CB's advantages extend beyond average performance to tail-risk metrics.
-The CB algorithm achieves a 13.1\% reduction in delay occurrences (the number of batches with at least one delayed delivery) and a 3.0\% decrease in overall delay rate (the fraction of total deliveries that are delayed).
-In addition, the maximum delay under CB is 40.2 minutes, compared to 44.1 minutes under Quantity Threshold, representing a 9\% improvement in worst-case performance.
+The CB algorithm achieves a 13.1\% reduction in delay occurrences (the number of driver-routes with positive delay) and lowers the overall delay rate from 23.6\% to 20.5\%, a 3.1 percentage-point decrease.
+In addition, the maximum delay under CB is 40.2 minutes, compared to 44.1 minutes under Quantity Threshold, representing an 8.8\% improvement in worst-case performance.
 These tail-risk improvements are particularly valuable in delivery operations, where extreme delays damage customer satisfaction and platform reputation disproportionately.

 Figure~\ref{fig:CBvsZT} compares CB with the Cost-Based Z-Threshold policy proposed by \cite{GG2024}, estimated using the Travel Time Predictor Model.
 This comparison is particularly instructive because both policies use cost information, but in fundamentally different ways.